AllieTbo/playbook-piv/_devconfig/15_network.md

 </script>
 #### Overview

 PIV Authentication to for the purposes of network logon requires the configuration of a number of components in an agency's architecture.
+Most agencies are Microsoft Windows based for connected systems.
 At a high level, the following components will be required and configured:
 <ul>
-<li>A user directory</li>
+<li>Microsoft Active Directory</li>
 <li>CA certificates that signed the card certificates that will be accepted</li>
 <li>User data linking the cards to the accounts in the user directory</li>
 <li>User card readers</li>